AlphaSlayer1964/kemono-dl/README.md

   -h, --help                  show this help message and exit --version                   Displays the current version then exits --cookies COOKIES           Set path to cookie.txt (REQUIRED) -l LINKS, --links LINKS     Downloads user or post links.
-Suports comman seperated lists.
+Supports comma separated lists.
-  -f FILE, --fromfile FILE    Download users and posts from a file seperated by newlines --favorite-users            Downloads all users saved in your favorites.
+  -f FILE, --fromfile FILE    Download users and posts from a file separated by newlines --favorite-users            Downloads all users saved in your favorites.
 (Requires logged in cookies) --favorite-posts            Downloads all posts saved in your favorites.
 (Requires logged in cookies) -o PATH, --output PATH      Set path to download posts